Generic Name: tofacitinib (TOE-fa-SYE-ti-nib)

 Diarrhea; headache; runny or stuffy nose; sore throat.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry, or bloody stools; burning, numbness, or tingling; change in bowel habits; change in color or size of a mole; chest pain or shortness of breath; coughing up blood; severe or persistent diarrhea or stomach pain; severe or persistent headache or dizziness; severe or persistent joint pain or swelling; swelling of the hands, ankles, or feet; symptoms of infection (eg, fever; chills; persistent cough or sore throat; increased or painful urination; unusual muscle aches; red, warm, swollen, painful, or blistered skin; tiredness; unusual weight loss; night sweats); symptoms of liver problems (eg, yellowing of the skin or eyes, dark urine, pale stools, unusual nausea or loss of appetite); unusual tiredness or weakness; very dry mouth, eyes, or skin; vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry, or bloody stools; burning, numbness, or tingling; change in bowel habits; change in color or size of a mole; chest pain or shortness of breath; coughing up blood; severe or persistent diarrhea or stomach pain; severe or persistent headache or dizziness; severe or persistent joint pain or swelling; skin lump or growth; swelling of the hands, ankles, or feet; symptoms of infection (eg, fever; chills; persistent cough or sore throat; increased or painful urination; unusual muscle aches; red, warm, swollen, painful, or blistered skin; tiredness; unusual weight loss; night sweats); symptoms of liver problems (eg, yellowing of the skin or eyes, dark urine, pale stools, unusual nausea or loss of appetite); unusual tiredness or weakness; very dry mouth, eyes, or skin; vomit that looks like coffee grounds.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.